Prithvi-0731/Library-Management-in-C/README.md

 # Library-Management-in-C

-Project Info
-In this project we create a record log for books in C.
+In this project I create a record log for books in C. I use file management in this project to store all the data and I also added a simple password system as an added security feature.